jadijadi/lpic1book/content/1013_change_runlevels_and_shutdown_or_reboot_system.md

 and in Debian based system we had:

 * 0- Shutdown
-* 1- Single user mode
+* 1- Single-user mode
-* 2- Multi user mod with graphics
+* 2- Multi-user mode with graphics
 * 6- reboot

 ## Checking status and setting defaults